 This product is very similar to our balms ingredients (and results) but in a liquid formulation.

 Our Ink'd Oil is a combination of Sunflower, Safflower, Castor, Grapeseed, Apricot, Almond and Avocado oils.
-You still get all the goodness of the Rosemary, Green Tea, and Watermelon extracts plus the amazing Arnica/Calendula Duo for pain relief and healing.
+You still get all the goodness of the Rosemary, and Green Tea extracts plus the amazing Arnica/Calendula Duo for pain relief and healing.

 Since you need to spend a lot of time washing and cleaning your new ink this is one of the biggest investments you can make.
 Made from coconut, sunflower, and castor oils and loaded in glycerin you get a great natural and gentle clean.
 Arnica and Calendula Oils both make an appearance again to offer pain relief and expedited healing.

 Although the ingredients do similar things how they do it is vastly different.
-Our tattoo after care products are just as (if not more) effective to their synthetic counter parts but don't have the potential health hazards.
+Our Ink'd products are just as (if not more) effective to their synthetic counter parts but don't have the potential health hazards.
 Change things up and get the results you want with the health benefits you need.

 Our Ink'd line offers all the results with no bad stuff.
 Why would you do it any other way?